NicodemusGurion/nicodemusgurion.github.io/_posts/2023-04-29-Arian proof texts: John 14:28 - The Father is greater than I am.md

 ---
-title: "Arian proof texts: John 14:28 - The Father is greater than I aml
+title: "Arian proof texts: John 14:28 - The Father is greater than I am"
 tags: [Arianism, Jehovah's witnesses, Deity of Christ, Exegesis]
 ---